Technology Behaviour & Emotions Health & Well-being

 If all you said was “Hi, my name is Kevin”, and then you stood there staring into their eyes and breathing through your gills, that would be creepy.
 To make friends without technology your children will need to have something to say.
 The best thing to prepare your child with is good questions.
 Questions like:

-If those last three questions seem weird, it because they are supermarket specific.
-A supermarket is the perfect place to get your child to practise the subtle art of asking questions to create conversation.
+(If those last three questions seem weird, it because they are supermarket specific.
+A supermarket is the perfect place for the whole family to practise the subtle art of asking questions to create conversation.)

 Talk to you child about great questions and practise some casual Q&A together.
 Ask your child – “What’s your favourite question to ask when you meet someone for the first time?”